 The following is a summary of the items that must be submitted in order to be considered for admission.
 (Note: In general, applicants are only considered for fall enrollment.)

 Graduate application form

-Completed and submitted before January 15 for enrollment in the following fall semester.
-Requires application fee of $50 (online credit card payment available on Application website, or personal check.)
-Application FAQ's
+Completed and submitted before August 1 for enrollment in the following fall semester.
+Requires application fee of $50 (online credit card payment available on Application website) Application FAQ's

 Affidavit of financial support (international students only)